 Which is great, it works really well.
-But it isn’t Lambda optimised.
+But it isn’t Lambda optimized.
 We now know we can do better.
 See below:

 These small changes bring a lot of benefits for your code execution.

-- We are moving the initialisation of the library to the global scope, doing this only once across executions.
+- We are moving the initialization of the library to the global scope, doing this only once across executions.